Learn what it takes to break into the field of human resources and different job titles to explore.

 Entering data into employee databases and timekeeping systems

-To get a job as a payroll administrator, it's a good idea to get an associate degree in accounting or finance at a minimum.
-With just a few years in this role, it may be possible to advance to a payroll specialist position.
+Requirements: To get a job as a payroll administrator, you should get an associate degree in accounting or finance at minimum.
+With just a few years in this role, you may be able to advance to a payroll specialist position.

 Creating training schedules and timetables